 A Visual Guide to the National Memorials in the Nation's Capital

-The map above shows the monuments and memorials marked with a pink marker.
-Most of the National Memorials are located on the National Mall and the Tidal Basin which is located in Washington DC east of the Potomac River.
-Northern Virginia is located west of the river and is home to Arlington National...
-Cemetery, the Pentagon Memorial, the Air Force Memorial and the Marine Corps Memorial.
-The Metro stations are noted with an "M" icon and parking garages are noted with a "P" symbol.
+This map shows the monuments and memorials in pink.
+Most National Memorials are located on the National Mall and the Tidal Basin in Washington, D.C., east of the Potomac River.
+Northern Virginia is west of the river and is home to Arlington National Cemetery, the Pentagon Memorial, the Air Force Memorial, and the Marine Corps Memorial.
+The Metro stations are noted with an "M" icon and parking garages are noted with a "P" icon.

 Getting to the Monuments and Memorials

-The National Mall area is the busiest part of Washington DC.
-The best way to get around the area is to use public transportation.
+The National Mall area is the busiest part of the nation's capital.
+The easiest way to get around is to use public transportation.
 The best starting point for a walking tour of the memorials is the Smithsonian Metro Station.
-From there, head to the Washington Monument and then proceed to the others of most interest.
+From there, head to the Washington Monument and then proceed to the attractions of most interest to you.

 Parking Near the National Memorials

-This map shows the monuments and memorials in Washington DC, marked with a pink marker.
-Most of the National Memorials are located on the National Mall and the Tidal Basin which is located east of the Potomac River.
+This map shows the monuments and memorials located in Washington D.C., proper.
+Plan to spend a lot of time at the National Mall and the Tidal Basin.
 Enjoy a nice walk around the heart of the nation's capital and take in magnificent views of America's iconic landmarks.
 If you are visiting during spring, you will get to see all the beautiful cherry blossoms in bloom.

-Northern Virginia is located west of the Potomac River and is home to Arlington National Cemetery, the Pentagon Memorial, the Air Force Memorial and the Marine Corps Memorial.
-To visit these attractions you can take the Metro to the Arlington National Cemetery stop, the Rosslyn Station or the Pentagon Station.
-You can easily spend a day exploring some of the top attractions in Northern Virginia.
-To learn more about the area and to plan your visit, see Top 15 Northern Virginia Attractions.
+Northern Virginia is west of the Potomac River and home to Arlington National Cemetery, the Pentagon Memorial, the Air Force Memorial, and the Marine Corps Memorial.
+To visit these attractions, take the Metro to the Arlington National Cemetery stop, Rosslyn Station, or Pentagon Station.
+You can easily spend a day exploring these attractions in Northern Virginia.
+To learn more about the area and to plan your visit, see the top 15 Northern Virginia attractions.